Frequently Asked Questions

 Will I get a response?

-Many, many members report quick responses by email, postal mail, or even calls.
+Many members report quick responses by email, postal mail, or even calls.
 However every office is different, we can’t guarantee a reply.
-But, Resistbot will tell you when it sends your message, and we deliver your message in a way that can be read and responded to by your officials.
+But, we will tell you when your message is sent, and we deliver your message in a way that can be read and responded to by your officials.

 How can I see all my letters?

-If you claim a username, you will get a page like this where you can see all your petitions and vote drives.
-Letter history is coming soon for premium members.
+If you claim a username, you will get a page like this where you can see all your petitions.

 What Mayors do you support?

 Try the mayor keyword!
-If we have your city, you’ll be able to contact your Mayor; if not, we’ll be alerted, and will add your city as soon our volunteers can get to it.
+If we have your city, you’ll be able to contact your Mayor; if not, our official data is open source!
+You can add the data yourself on Github.

 How can I put paragraphs in my letters?